Credit:

 Other than buying one of the dishwashers on this list, you can use rinse aid, which will make it easier for your dishwasher to dry all of your dishes.

 Despite its name, rinse aid has very little to do with rinsing and everything to do with drying.
-Rinse aid's hydrophobic properties make it more difficult for water to collect and stay on your dishes; most water slides off, leaving the dishes free of excess moisture and water spots.
+Rinse aid's hydrophobic properties make it more difficult for water to adhere to your dishes; most water slides off, leaving them free of excess moisture and water spots.

 FAQs: What To Know About Dishwashers